 There’s a restaurant up there that you must stop at for food/drinks.
 It’s called Panoramic Restaurant.
 I stayed up there for lunch and watched the cable cars go back and forth for a few hours.
 And per the name, the panoramic views from up there are so nice.
 I didn’t want to leave!

 But, I had other things on my list that day.
 You see, I heard about this place called Buza Bar that I had to check out.
 It was described as a “hole in the wall” kind of place, but it did not disappoint.

 It’s incredibly unassuming from the alleyway.
 In fact, I don’t recall the door even being marked.
 But once you find it, you’ll head down a steep stone staircase that brings you down to Buza Bar.

 You’ll find seating on the top level, along with a bar, where you can sit for hours and enjoy the sound of the sea from under an umbrella.
-OR you can keep going down to the lower levels, where you can jump in and take a swim the sea.
+OR you can keep going down to the lower levels, where you can jump in and take a swim in the sea.
 How cool is that!?
-Plus, the waitstaff there were SO incredibly friendly and welcoming.
+Plus, the waitstaff there was SO incredibly friendly and welcoming.

 My last night in Dubrovnik was pretty special, too.
 I was blessed with an incredibly beautiful sunset that I got to watch from my Airbnb balcony.

 The picture doesn’t even do it justice.
-The way the sun rays were peeking out from the clouds.
+The way the sun’s rays were peeking out from the clouds.
 It was incredible.
 So much so that I got teary-eyed!
-Yes, embarrassing, but true.
+Yes, embarrassing, but it’s true.
 And it was mostly because I felt so grateful for the moment.
 I felt lucky to be seeing such a beautiful scene laid out in front of me.